facebook/react-native-website/docs/native-modules-android.md

 ### Listening to Lifecycle Events

-Listening to the activity's LifeCycle events such as `onResume`, `onPause` etc. is very similar to how we implemented `ActivityEventListener`.
+Listening to the activity's LifeCycle events such as `onResume`, `onPause` etc. is very similar to how `ActivityEventListener` was implemented.
 The module must implement `LifecycleEventListener`.
 Then, you need to register a listener in the module's constructor like so:

 ```jsx
 reactContext.addLifecycleEventListener(this);